Adrenocorticotropic hormone. A hormone produced in the pituitary gland that stimulates the adrenal glands to produce hormones including cortisol.

 Pituitary-dependent hyperadrenocorticism (PDH)

 This is a form of Cushing’s syndrome resulting from a tumour in the pituitary gland.
+More information on this can be found here.

 The active ingredient in Vetoryl that is known to block the production of cortisol.

-A medicine containing the active ingredient trilostane developed by Dechra Veterinary Products to treat Cushing’s syndrome in the dog.
+A medicine containing the active ingredient trilostane developed by Dechra Veterinary Products to treat Cushing’s in the dog.